 Letters of recommendation are also an important part of the assessment process.
-We use them to aid us in determining the applicant's likelihood of success both in the program and after graduation.
+We use them to help us determine the applicant's likelihood of success both in the program and after graduation.
 We do not require specific forms for these letters; the respondent should write on standard letterhead.

-Your undergraduate degree should be equivalent to that from a four-year accredited U.S. institution, and you should have successfully completed the core requirements for a business degree, roughly the equivalent of at least a comprehensive undergraduate minor in business administration: calculus, micro-economics, macro-economics, one year of accounting including financial accounting, statistics through regression and hypothesis testing, business law, principles of marketing, principles of management, principles of finance, and either production management or operations research.
-You should also be proficient in office applications software (i.e., word processor, spreadsheet, and presentation).
+The applicant's undergraduate degree should be equivalent to that from a four-year accredited U.S. institution.
+Applicants should have successfully completed the core requirements for a business degree, roughly the equivalent of at least a comprehensive undergraduate minor in business administration: calculus, micro-economics, macro-economics, one year of accounting including financial accounting, statistics through regression and hypothesis testing, business law, principles of marketing, principles of management, principles of finance, and either production management or operations research.
+Applicants should also be proficient in office applications software (i.e., word processor, spreadsheet, and presentation).

-The MS program in finance at LSU is small, with a total census of around 25.
+The MS Finance program at LSU is small, with a total census of around 25.
 We usually accept between five and ten students each semester.

 Since the curriculum is tailored to each applicant's needs, we require that you have already established a career goal and reasons for seeking the MS Finance degree.
-This information should be included in your statement of purpose on the graduate school application form, and is used in determining your program of study.
+This information should be included in your statement of purpose on the graduate school application form and used to determine your program of study.

-Students seeking the Master of Science degree in finance must meet all degree requirements specified by the LSU Graduate School as well as specific departmental requirements outlined in the MS Finance Admissions section.
+Students seeking the MS Finance degree must meet all degree requirements specified by the LSU Graduate School as well as specific departmental requirements outlined in the MS Finance Admissions section.

 Prospective students should send all applicant documents and materials to the LSU Graduate School.
 Applicants should be sure to include: